-On the OptomCAS, you will be asked to write a personal essay explaining the reasons you are interested in become an optometrist.
+On the OptomCAS, you will be asked to write a personal essay explaining the reasons you are interested in becoming an optometrist.
 There is a 4500-character (not word) limit, so it is critical that you are able to succinctly and clearly describe your motivations.
 You should have one your professors or pre-health advisors review your statement before you submit it because this is a very important component of your application.
 The statement should explain your preparation for training in the profession, your aptitude and motivation, and your future career goals.

 Letters of Recommendation

 Most graduate schools require three to four letters of recommendation to be electronically submitted through OptomCAS.
 Some schools also request a composite evaluation by your pre-health advisory committee.
-Often, graduate schools require that at least one recommendation be from an optometrist who has supervised the applicant and can attest to his or her potential as a future optometrist.
+Often, graduate schools require that at least one recommendation is from an optometrist who has supervised the applicant and can attest to his or her potential as a future optometrist.
 At least one other recommendation should come from a professor who is familiar with the applicant’s academic work in prerequisite courses.
 It is a good idea to ask for these recommendations well in advance of the submission deadline.